+The Kervaire--Milnor invariant is named in homage to~\cite{Kervaire-Milnor:1961-1}, in which Kervaire and Milnor defined an embedding obstruction, and used it to give the first proof that the Whitney trick fails in dimension~4. \cref{section:KM-invariant} gives details on the connection of our Kervaire--Milnor invariant to the original obstruction and other secondary embedding obstructions in the literature.

 A group is said to be \emph{good} if it satisfies the \emph{$\pi_1$-null disc property}~\cite{Freedman-Teichner:1995-1} (see also~\cite{Freedman-book-goodgroups}); we shall not repeat the definition.
 In practice, it suffices to know that virtually solvable groups and groups of subexponential growth are good, and that the class of good groups is closed under taking subgroups, quotients, extensions, and colimits~\cites{Freedman-Teichner:1995-1, Krushkal-Quinn:2000-1}.
-We will define the other notions used in \cref{thm:SET} in more detail in \cref{sec:basic}.

-If $\Sigma$ is a union of discs or spheres, \cref{thm:SET} follows from \cite{FQ}*{Theorem 10.5(1)}.
+If $\Sigma$ is a union of discs or spheres, \cref{thm:SET} follows from \cite{FQ}*{Theorem 10.5\,(1)}.
 The latter theorem contained an error found by Stong~\cite{Stong} (cf.\ \cref{theorem:Stong}), but this is not relevant to \cref{thm:SET} because of the way we defined the Kervaire--Milnor invariant.
 It is, however, very relevant to how to compute the Kervaire--Milnor invariant, and Stong's correction will be one of the ingredients in our results (see~\cref{sec:computing-km}).